Apple Nike+ Sportwatch Review

 In some ways, as a product with huge development support and intended for the mass market, the Apple Watch is the easiest to use in our review.
 For a comprehensive product, it is remarkably intuitive.
 Because it can be customized with an infinite array of apps, one could say that the process to learn how to use it is also limitless.
 Thankfully there are basic use lessons that you learn just once and any subsequent app you add is just an incremental addition.
 All that said, for some, the Apple Watch and its infinite applications is likely to be overwhelming for some.
 For those, a simpler product is going to be inherently easier to use.

 The Fitbit Surge comes to mind.
 The Fitbit offers modern efficiency and an intuitive interface, with far simpler options.
-Similarly, the Best Buy TomTom Runner is ultra simple and clean, with a clever interface.
 As compared to the full-service products like the Editor's Choice Garmin Forerunner 935, the Apple contender is a little more slick, but not by much.
-Garmin has really stepped up its game, especially in terms of usability.
+Garmin has stepped up its game, especially in terms of usability.
 This extends to their other products too.
 The other Best Buy Garmin Forerunner 35 and the clever Garmin VivoActive both have the same easy-to-use interface and data management of the Forerunner 935, and these lag just a little behind the Apple Watch.

 On the "software" side, no other company offers the customizability that the Apple Nike+ does.
-Next in line would be the high-end Garmin models, the Suunto Ambit3 Peak, and the Nixon Mission.
+Next in line would be the high-end Garmin models and the Suunto Ambit3 Peak.
 These can also be customized with respective sets of customized apps.
 In each case, though, the selection and sophistication of the apps are less than those for the Apple Watch.
 After these more sophisticated customizable tools, the remainder of the watches are largely similar in the number of software features they offer.

 Ease of Set-Up